 It is also, on some levels, the most misunderstood

-The basics are right.
+The basics are correct.
 Col. Jimmy Doolittle led an elite team of 80 men on one of the most dangerous missions of the Second World War.
-They took medium range bombers off of the desk of an aircraft carrier, a feat that had never before been done.
+They took medium-range bombers off of the deck of an aircraft carrier, a feat that had never before been done.
 In revenge for the sneak attack on Peal Harbor, the Doolittle Raiders flew low over the ocean on their way to bomb Japan.
-The Japanese people, who had been assured by their Emperor that they were invulnerable to foreign attack reacted in shock and horror at the terrifying daytime attack.
+The Japanese people, who had been assured by their Emperor that they were invulnerable to foreign attack, reacted in shock and horror at the terrifying daytime attack.
 The Doolittle Raiders then attempted to fly to China, unable to return to the ship or to American soil.
 Some of the Raiders survived, some were killed on impact when their planes crashed, some were captured and killed.
 Click here to read an exclusive account of one of the Raiders who was killed.

 All of that is true.

-However, the conventional wisdom of the Doolittle Raid is that it was designed by Doolittle, merely a psychological victory for the USA that did little material damage to the Japanese, and is simply a heroic and interesting footnote to the huge war in the Pacific.
+However, the conventional wisdom of the Doolittle Raid is that it was designed by Doolittle, was merely a psychological victory for the USA that did little material damage to the Japanese, and was simply a heroic and interesting footnote to the huge war in the Pacific.

 That is not true!